Poncé Gaudissard: Release and Villeneuve-lès-Avignon incident

-Double murder of Meyrargues
+Double murder at Meyrargues

 On the evening of 30 March 2003, Chantal d'Amato, aged 53, left her home in Meyrargues to walk her dog.
 Whenever she went out, she never locked her door.
 Meanwhile, Gaudissard entered the house.
 At around 10.30pm, Chantal d'Amato arrived home and Gaudissard lunged at her, before dragging her into his bedroom.
 He tied her up and then beat her.
 Gaudissard blindfolded her with plasters.
 It wasn't until 11pm that her daughter, Audrey d'Amato, 24, arrived at the house after spending the weekend with her boyfriend.
-When the young woman arrived, Gaudissard lunged at her, then dragged her into his bedroom as well.
+When the younger woman arrived, Gaudissard lunged at her, then dragged her into the bedroom as well.
 Gaudissard tied her up and then blindfolded her with his plaster.
 Gaudissard attacked Audrey and mutilated her face with 29 stab wounds.
 She died instantly.
 After Audrey's death, Gaudissard again entered Chantal's room and slit her throat with his knife.
-Following the double murder, Gaudissard sets fire to the home of his (new) victims.
+Following the double murder, Gaudissard set fire to the home of his victims.
 He locked the door and shut the shutters before fleeing.

 On 31 March, Christine Maréchal, a friend of Chantal d'Amato, was concerned that she and her daughter were not answering her phone calls.
 She contacted Chantal's partner, who was equally unhappy to learn that she and her daughter were not at work.
 Intrigued, he went to their home.
 When he arrived, he discovered that the door and shutters were locked.
-Intrigued by this discovery, he called the fire brigade, who arrived on the scene a few minutes later.
+Concerned at this discovery, he called the fire brigade, who arrived on the scene a few minutes later.
 When they arrived, they discovered smoke billowing from the shutters and decided to open the window.
 When they saw waves of smoke, they decided to call for reinforcements, who extinguished the fire when they arrived, and discovered the charred bodies of Chantal and Audrey d'Amato.
-An autopsy shows that the two victims were killed before their bodies were burnt.
+An autopsy showed that the two victims were killed before their bodies were burnt.
 Major Daniel Bianco opened an investigation into the double murder.
 When the bodies were discovered, Gaudissard drove past his victims' house.
 He stopped for around ten seconds, before continuing on his way to work.